 Income Taxes – Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 In assessing the realizability of deferred tax assets, management considers whether it is more-likely-than-not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax asset (including the impact of available carryback and carryforward periods), projected future taxable income, and tax-planning strategies in making this assessment.
 A valuation allowance for deferred tax assets is recorded when it is more likely than not that the benefit from the deferred tax asset will not be realized.

-Foreign Currency Gains and Losses – Nauticus purchases certain materials and equipment from foreign companies, and these transactions are generally denominated in the vendors’ local currency.
-The Company recorded a foreign currency gain of $17,709 and $27,593 for the three and six months ended June 30, 2023, respectively, and a foreign currency gain of $0 and $9,848 for the three and six months ended June 30, 2022, respectively, which amounts are included in other (income) expense.
+Foreign Currency Gains and Losses – Nauticus purchases certain materials and equipment from foreign companies and these transactions are generally denominated in the vendors’ local currency.
+The Company recorded a foreign currency gain of $9,884 for the three months ended March 31, 2023 and a foreign currency loss of $9,848 for the three months ended March 31, 2022 that are included in other income/expense, net.

 Common Stock Warrants – We account for common stock warrants as either equity-classified or liability-classified instruments based on an assessment of the warrant’s specific terms and applicable authoritative guidance.
 This assessment considers whether the warrants are freestanding financial instruments, meet the definition of a liability or requirements for equity classification, including whether the warrants are indexed to the Company’s Common Stock, among other conditions for equity classification.
 This assessment, which requires the use of professional judgment, is conducted at the time of warrant issuance and as of each subsequent quarterly period end date while the warrants are outstanding.

 We have determined that the SPA Warrants should be accounted for as liabilities.
-The SPA Warrants were initially recorded at their estimated fair value on the Closing Date and are then revalued at each reporting date thereafter, with changes in the fair value reported in the Company’s statements of operations.
-Derivative warrant liabilities are classified in our balance sheets as current or non-current based on whether or not net-cash settlement or conversion of the instrument could be required within 12 months of the balance sheet date.
-At the Closing Date, the fair value of the Original SPA Warrants upon issuance was estimated using a Monte Carlo valuation model (a Level 3 measurement).
+The SPA Warrants were initially recorded at their estimated fair value on the Closing Date and are then revalued at each reporting date thereafter, with changes in the fair value reported in the consolidated statements of operations.
+Derivative warrant liabilities are classified in the balance sheet as current or non-current based on whether or not net-cash settlement or conversion of the instrument could be required within 12 months of the balance sheet date.
+At the Closing Date, the SPA Warrants fair value upon issuance was estimated using a Monte Carlo valuation model (a Level 3 measurement).

 Earnout Shares – Earnout Shares, issuable to former holders of Nauticus Robotics Holdings, Inc.’s Common Stock, are held in escrow.
-The Earnout Shares will be released upon the occurrence of a Triggering Event within five years of the Closing Date.
+The Earnout Shares will be released upon occurrence of a Triggering Event within five years of the Closing Date.
 The Earnout Shares are considered legally issued and outstanding shares of Common Stock subject to restrictions on transfer and potential forfeiture pending the achievement of the earnout targets.
 The Company evaluated the Earnout Shares and concluded that they meet the criteria for equity classification.
-The Earnout Shares were classified in stockholders’ equity, recognized at fair value upon the closing of the Business Combination, and will not be subsequently remeasured.
-A Monte Carlo valuation model (a Level 3 measurement) determined their estimated fair value upon issuance.
+The Earnout Shares were classified in stockholders’ equity, recognized at fair value upon the closing of the Business Combination and will not be subsequently remeasured.
+Their estimated fair value upon issuance is determined using a Monte Carlo valuation model (a Level 3 measurement).

 Capitalized Interest – The Company capitalizes interest costs incurred to work in progress during the related construction periods.
 Capitalized interest is charged to cost of revenue when the related completed project is delivered to the buyer.
-During the six months ended June 30, 2023, the Company capitalized interest totaling $536,077, of which $219,531 and $316,546 related to inventory and property and equipment, respectively.
-During the six months ended June 30, 2022, the Company capitalized interest totaling $85,207, of which $35,376 and $49,831 related to inventory and property and equipment, respectively.
+During the three months ended March 31, 2023 and 2022, the Company capitalized interest totaling $234,985 and $34,467, respectively, to work in progress attributable to inventories and property and equipment.

 Major Customer and Concentration of Credit Risk – We have a limited number of customers.
-During the three and six months ended June 30, 2023, sales to two customers accounted for 100% and 99% of total revenue, respectively.
-The total balance due from these customers as of June 30, 2023, comprised 91% of accounts receivable.
-During the three and six months ended June 30, 2022, sales to two customers accounted for 90% of total revenue, respectively.
+During the three months ended March 31, 2023, sales to two customers accounted for 99% of total revenue.
+The total balance due from these customers as of March 31, 2023 comprised 91% of accounts receivable.
+During the three months ended March 31, 2022, sales to two customers accounted for 99% of total revenue.
 The total balances due from these customers as of December 31, 2022, made up 82% of accounts receivable.
 No other customer represented more than 10% of our revenue.
 Loss of these customers could have a material adverse impact on the Company.